quinton-ashley/nostlan/README.md

 I want to make Bottlenose a full companion app for Dolphin and other emulators, not just a nice front-end.
 If enough people are interested in Bottlenose and donate enough, I will be able to set aside the time to implement these features!

 -   Xenia support
--   automatic emulator updates for emus that lack this feature (planned for v1.1)
 -   batch install/update texture packs for Dolphin
 -   batch install/update graphics packs for Cemu
+-   automatic emulator updates for emus that lack this feature
 -   easy way to mix and swap texture packs for Dolphin
--   Linux pre-built binaries
 -   list style view mode for browsing through box sides, useful for very large game libraries
 -   instant search
 -   custom theming